canonical/phone-docs/README.md

 Please feel free to submit [bugs](https://github.com/ubuntudesign/phone-docs/issues/new), or even better, pull requests if you see errors or ammends.

+If you want to do larger edits, or build the docs yourself, then refere to [documentation-builder](https://github.com/canonical-webteam/documentation-builder) for more information.
+But basically.

+1. clone this repo
+2. install the documentation builder `snap install documentation-builder` or build it yourself
+3. run the documentation-builder in the repo
+4. open the `build/en/index.html` file

 ## Thank-you

 A thank-you to the hundreds of people who have worked on this project from Canonical and the Ubuntu community!